News

 U.S. tariff treatment

-Effective September 24, 2018, certain PSF originating in China was subject to an additional 10 percent ad valorem duty under section 301 of the Trade Act of 1974.
+Effective September 24, 2018, certain PSFs originating in China were subject to an additional 10 percent ad valorem duty under Section 301 of the Trade Act of 1974.
 Effective May 10, 2019, the section 301 duty for certain PSF was increased to 25 percent

 Definition of polyester staple fiber by US ITC